Active Psoriatic Arthritis:

 People usually pay what is called the “out-of-pocket” cost for Otezla.
 This is the amount they owe after their insurance coverage has kicked in and any co-pays or deductibles have been applied.

 Signing up is simple, just fill out the form, and if you’re eligible, you’ll automatically be enrolled.
 Once you have enrolled, you’ll receive a digital co-pay card via email.
-Share the member ID number on your card with your specialty pharmacy to begin lowering your out-of-pocket costs.
+Share the co-pay information with your specialty pharmacy to begin lowering your out-of-pocket costs.

-The Otezla Co-Pay Card is available to eligible patients with commercial insurance (usually self-purchased or through an employer) regardless income of level.
+The Otezla Co-Pay Program is available to eligible patients with commercial insurance (usually self-purchased or through an employer) regardless of income level.

 Amgen SupportPlus Representatives can help you understand your current Medicare insurance plan and anticipated out-of-pocket costs for Otezla.
 If you want to switch Medicare plans, we can help identify other local options.
 We may also be able to refer you, if eligible, for Medicare Extra Help (Low Income Subsidy) or put you in touch with independent nonprofit foundations.‡